Low blood pressure

 Lower than normal blood pressure in a healthy person that does not cause any symptoms often does not need treatment.
 Otherwise, treatment depends on the cause of your low blood pressure and your symptoms.

-When you have symptoms from a drop in blood pressure, sit or lie down right away.
+When you have symptoms from low blood pressure, sit or lie down right away.
 Then raise your feet above heart level.

 Severe hypotension caused by shock is a medical emergency.
 You may be given:

 - Blood or other fluids through a needle (IV)

 - Medicines to increase blood pressure and improve heart strength

 Treatments for low blood pressure after standing up too quickly include: